- Our commitments

 - About the Luxembourg Red Cross

-Collaboration with other local partners, such as music schools or hostels where refugee families live, also helps to simplify the daily lives of these children who have been through difficult times.
+Collaboration with other local partners, such as music schools, SEAS, or the hostels where refugee families live, also helps to simplify the daily lives of children affected by difficult experiences.

-Children with migrant backgrounds have particular needs in terms of security and stability.
-The framework set up within our structures aims to allow them to blossom by playing, resting, and exchanging while respecting the others and their diversity.
+Children coming from migrant backgrounds need security and stability.
+The rituals and framework setup within our facilities aim to enable them to flourish by playing, resting, and sharing, while respecting others and their diversity.

-In 2022, following the arrival of many children fleeing the conflict in Ukraine in Luxembourg, a Support and Transition Service (Service d’Accompagnement et Transition – SAT) was launched by the Red Cross and Caritas teams.
-The SAT accompanies young applicants and beneficiaries of international protection who are not yet enrolled in school and who are between 0 and 26 years old.
+In 2022, following the arrival of many children to Luxembourg who were fleeing the conflict in Ukraine, a Support and Transition Service (SAT) was put in place by the Red Cross and Caritas teams.
+The SAT accompanies young applicants and beneficiaries of international protection aged between 4 and 27 who are not yet at school.

-The SAT staff offers activities to out-of-school children and young people according to the principles of the national reference framework on non-formal education.
-Their presence in the households allows them to interact with the children and youth in order to help and support them in their daily lives.
+SAT staff offers out-of-school children and young people activities based on the principles and characteristics of the national reference framework of non-formal education.
+Their presence in the homes enables them to establish a relationship with the children and young people so that they can support them in their daily lives.